 This example demonstrates calculating the annual deduction for a DGE.
 It uses group Australian taxable wages of $1,789,776 and group Queensland taxable wages of $1,356,789.

 Lodging an annual return

 At the end of a financial year, you must:

 - lodge an annual return for taxable wages paid or payable during the year

 - compare your periodic return payments with your annual liability amount

-- pay any outstanding amounts (known as your annual liability) by 21 July.
+- pay any outstanding amounts (known as your annual liability) by the due date.

 You cannot lodge your annual return until all your periodic returns for the financial year have been submitted.
 You must include any taxable wages for the June period in the annual return.
 You do not need to lodge a separate periodic return for the period ending 30 June.

 You still need to lodge an annual return if you have paid taxable wages after lodging a final return.
 However, you do not need to declare any wages already included in the final return.